 - Students placed on academic suspension for the second time may not enroll at TWU for the next two long terms (fall/spring).

-- Students unable to meet the requirements outlined in the second Suspension Recovery Plan may not enroll at TWU for a period of two years, after which they may reapply to the University.
+- Students unable to meet the requirements outlined in the Suspension Recovery Plan may not enroll for a period of two years, after which they may reapply to the University.

 Summer Suspension Recovery

 Students placed on first or second suspension are encouraged to enroll in summer courses to bring their GPA to the 2.0 required for enrollment in the following fall semester.
-Eligibility to enroll in TWU summer courses requires a cumulative GPA of 1.0 or higher.
+Eligibility to enroll in summer courses requires a cumulative GPA of 1.0 or higher.
 Contact the Pioneer Center for Student Excellence for more information.

 Undergraduate Student Reinstatement

 Students are eligible to re-enroll at the conclusion of the required suspension period.
-Students returning will be placed on academic probation and are required to file a Suspension Recovery Plan with the Office of Undergraduate Studies, which may impose conditions regarding specific courses for enrollment, course load limits, tutoring requirements, etc.
+Students returning will be placed on academic probation and are required to file a Suspension Recovery Plan with the Pioneer Center for Student Excellence, which may impose conditions regarding specific courses for enrollment, course load limits, tutoring requirements, etc.